ShaunMoloi/ds_code_challenge/README.md

 ## Running the files

 ### 1. Data Transformation
-In the terminal, run 'python NAME.py'
+In the terminal, run 'python Data_Extraction.py'
+Output:
+'sr_hex_Failed_Merges' contains logging of which records the records failed to join 'sr_hex_Shaun_Moloi' contains the final joined city-hex-polygons-8.geojson to the service requests dataset